StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

-**Acknowledgments.** We would like to thank Megha Srivastava and Drew Arad Hudson for helpful comments and feedback on this blog post.
+**Acknowledgments.** We would like to thank Megha Srivastava and Drew A. Hudson for helpful comments and feedback on this blog post.